 There is no definite power source as yet.
 The recent demonstration of binary pulse compression at SLAC has focused attention on more conventional approaches to long-pulse power production.
-Low power, low loss tests of RF pulse compression are continuing at SLAC and initial results look very promising.
-There are plans to build a high power klystron at SLAC to feed the RF pulse compressor, and there are many new ideas for power sources which would drive RF pulse compressors.
-The relativistic klystron results have been somewhat discouraging, but much as been learned about the problems associated with these high current, high energy beams.
+A high-power klystron is under construction at SLAC to feed the RF pulse compressor, and there are many new ideas for power sources which would drive RF pulse compressors.

 Once the power source problem is solved, we are still left with the luminosity problem.
 These two aspects are only partially decoupled due to the use of many bunches (a batch) per RF fill.
 To obtain the luminosity, we must preserve the emittance of the beam throughout the linac.
-This means tighter tolerances on vertical magnet alignment than are presently achieved.
 The final focus demagnifies the beam to obtain a very flat beam at the final focus.
 The chromatic correction for this is quite delicate, and tolerances are tight.
 Finally, we must measure the beam size at the interaction point in order to tune the final focus.
 Many of these problems can be addressed via a model final focus at a lower energy.
-Towards this end, there is presently work ongoing at SLAC to create a Final Focus Test Beam in order to test flat beam final focus optics, measurement techniques, alignment techniques, etc. This would use the 50 GeV SLC beam straight ahead into the old C-line at SLAC.
+Towards this end, a Final Focus Test Beam is being constructed at SLAC by an international collaboration of SLAC, INP, KEK, and Orsay.